📦 Closeout Documentation Auditor

 - Load

-knowledge-base/terminology/for CSI division names, warranty types (manufacturer vs. installer vs. extended), and commissioning document names - Reference
+knowledge-base/terminology/for CSI division names, warranty types (manufacturer, installer, extended, and labor-and-materials vs. parts-only), and commissioning document names (Cx final report, TAB report, FPT, O&M) - Reference

 Process: